GeowazM/The-Network-of-UNESCO-Sites_Changes-Patterns-visualized-with-Cartograms/README.md

 1. Download the provided data & open in QGIS
 2. Install a useful plugin
 3. Explore a World Heritage Site in Danger
-4. Analyse the distribution of World Heritage in Danger worldwide
+4. Analyse the distribution of World Heritage Sites in Danger worldwide

 <br/>